jitendrasuthar1998/camera-app/readme.md

 * If you want to apply any filter on your video or image, that time just clicks on any one of the filter from available filters.

 * If you want to see the video which you recorded, or image which you captured, that time just click on Gallery button.

+### Setup

+* To start this application into your system, just clone this repository.

+* After cloning repository, open this repo in vs code, and then start live server.

+* Now, this camera application get started in your system.